The Average Cost of Food in Alaska

 Alaska and Hawaii warrant an entirely separate report that is published semi-annually, and only the “thrifty plan” is calculated.
 The most recent report showed that for that same family of four, the thrifty meal plan in Alaska costs $772.90/month.
 (Hawaii was $1125.70/month!
 Ouch!
 Maybe I shouldn’t complain so much…)

 The problem with this report is that prices vary widely across Alaska.
+It’s not easy to calculate how much groceries cost in Alaska because Anchorage is VERY different from Nome.
 For the geographic majority of the state, food costs are astronomically higher than those USDA report averages because of the mere logistics of getting the food to the village.
 In Anchorage, our prices are probably similar to a higher-end locale in the lower 48 because we have Costco and no sales tax.

 Our family actually has five mouths to feed, but Lui is still young (though not small!), so we’ll pretend he doesn’t exist and is therefore eating no food in our house for the sake of comparison calculations.